Bank of NY Mellon fails to end lawsuit linked to Lehman

-(Reuters) - A Manhattan federal judge rejected Bank of New York Mellon Corp’s (BK.N) bid to dismiss a lawsuit on behalf of securities lending clients who allegedly lost more than $1 billion because the bank invested their collateral in notes issued by Lehman Brothers Holdings Inc.
+Sept 10 (Reuters) - A Manhattan federal judge rejected Bank of New York Mellon Corp’s bid to dismiss a lawsuit on behalf of securities lending clients who allegedly lost more than $1 billion because the bank invested their collateral in notes issued by Lehman Brothers Holdings Inc.

 U.S. District Judge Richard Sullivan on Monday refused to dismiss a breach of contract claim against Bank of New York Mellon, though he dismissed some other claims.